 What is in a residence hall?

 Each hall has a lobby, recreation room, TV room and study room for students to gather socially.
 Pop machines are located in each building.
 Each residence hall has a kitchen equipped with a full-size refrigerator, microwave, sink, counter space and stove.
 Students may prepare snacks at any time here and are expected to clean up when finished.

 Is storage available?

 Can I rent a loft?

-For your convenience, Housing has partnered with College Products to rent lofts to students lofts are rented either as single lofts for one student or L-lofts for two students.
+For your convenience, Housing has partnered with College Products to rent lofts to students.
+Lofts are rented either as single lofts for one student or L-lofts for two students.
 Lofts will be delivered to campus at move in and picked up in April by College Products so there is no need to store them at home during the summer.
-Adrian College's twin size mattresses fit on these lofts.
+Adrian College's standard twin size mattresses fit on these lofts.

 Orders can be placed online at www.collegeproducts.com/adco